kostyfisik/jade/README.md

 About
 ----

-JADE++ is a high performance implementation of adaptive differential evolution optimization algorithm from Jingqiao Zhang and Arthur
+JADE++ is a high performance C++ implementation of adaptive differential evolution optimization algorithm from Jingqiao Zhang and Arthur
 C. Sanderson book 'Adaptive Differential Evolution.
 A Robust Approach to Multimodal Problem Optimization' Springer, 2009.
 JADE++ is